Bobaoo/Calibration/README.md

 # Calibration
 In this repository, I'll show the Calibration Tools used.
-Including single-camera calibration and camera-radar joint calibration in Autoware.
+Including single-camera calibration and camera-lidar joint calibration in Autoware.

 # Use steps
 ## 1.Create a workspace